afonsocastro96/pokecrystal-randomizer-autotracker/README.md

 ## Planned future features

 - Add *nix support (and modularize the code in order to accomodate for it better);
-- Come up with a cleaner way to find the base address of WRAM (since we know that when the game start, we start in our room, near the left-corner of the table, we look for the sequence of bytes that represents the first tiles in memory of the room in order to find the allocated memory space for Gambatte);
+- Come up with a cleaner way to find the base address of WRAM (since we know that when the game starts, we start in our room, near the left-corner of the table, we look for the sequence of bytes that represents the first tiles in memory of the room in order to find the allocated memory space for Gambatte);
 - Improve the WebSocket endpoint API to allow for better interaction with trackers as well as proper error-handling.

 ## How does it work